SeasonLeague/sort_algorithm/README.md

-# Sorting Algorithm in Python and JavaSCript
+# Sorting Algorithm in Python and JavaScript
+**(Although the JavaScript implementation is still in view, I need to finish the python version first, thank you!)**
 ## What actually is sorting?
 **Sorting** is like arranging a set of items, such as numbers or words, in a specific order, like from smallest to largest.